 It meant the slaughter of civilization.
-It meant rivers, lakes, seas of blood.
+It meant rivers, lakes, seas and oceans of blood.
 It meant war… ultimately.

 It meant two centuries of ideological mischief of one sort or other.

-Lenin, Mao, Pol Pot, Castro and other 20the century hellcats took their examples from the French revolutionists and their bloodlettings.
+Lenin, Mao, Pol Pot, Castro and other 20th-century hellcats took their examples from the French revolutionists and their great bloodlettings.

 The Alan Greenspan of the 18th Century